 Whole Roasted Chicken – There is something so cozy and comforting about roasting a whole chicken (especially on a Sunday!) and this is my favorite way to cook it!
-So easy to make and once you cook one you are going to be hooked!
+So easy to make, full of flavor – once you cook one you are going to be hooked!
 Family-friendly and perfect for meal prep!

 Why You Will Love this Recipe

 - Cozy: Is there anything more cozy than having a whole roasted chicken cooking away in the oven?!

 - Sunday Supper: Roasting a whole chicken on Sunday evening for dinner is a favorite of mine!
 Just always seems to special (and the house smells amazing).

 - Family-Friendly: My kids LOVE this recipe!
 It truly is a family favorite.

 - Gravy + Broth: Use the drippings to make gravy and the leftover bones to make homemade broth!